imharshit10/Navstack/README.md

 # Navstack
 These are the two packages I used for the navstack task.
-The first package, 'f1tenth_simulator' is the simulator while, the second package is present as it contains the different parameters used in the local planner.
+The first package, 'f1tenth_simulator' is the simulator, and the second package is present as it contains the different parameters used in the local planner.

 Steps for running after cloning, and the cmake function: